 You can play by yourself, with friends, or strangers online to get in a fun workout.

-Staying indoors for most of 2020 and into the new year has been a difficult feat for most of us.
+Staying indoors for the past two years has been a difficult feat for most of us.
 Depending on where you live, you may have been allowed to go outside and get some much-needed activity.

 One 2020 trend that’s expected to continue are sports that naturally lend themselves to social distancing, such as golf, outdoor cycling, and surfing.